clarive/wp-filesync-plugin/README.md

 The most representative are posts and pages, which always have YAML metadata AND content.
 Other Wordpress files may only have YAML metadata.

+**IMPORTANT**: The file must start with '---' followed by a new line.
+The YAML front matter must end in '---' even if the content is empty, otherwise the Filesync parser will not work.

 ## File names and directory structure